-Figure 38: Proposed "outside the fence" layout
+Figure 37: Proposed "inside the fence" Layout

 Plans have also been drafted to inform the proposed redevelopment of the existing airport site to cater for several requirements for both the economic development of the City and the municipality in general as well as the social imperatives such as the integration of communities and the provision of services required.
 To this end, the following is proposed.